Bookrage001/osc/resources/docs/editing-sessions.md

 - `Edit parent`: select widget's parent for edition
 - `Copy`: copy widget's data
 - `Cut`: copy widget's data and delete selected widget
+- `Wrap in`: wrap the widget in a new container
 - `Paste`: paste copied widget in selected container
   - `n+1` : increments the id of the copied widget (and all its children) before pasting
   - `Clone` : paste the exact same widget